A coupling prescription for post-Newtonian corrections in Quantum Mechanics: Gravitational corrections in quantum mechanics

 \ee and the variation with respect to $\psi_{(0)}^\star$ produces the NLO equation plus a contribution proportional to the LO equation of motion\footnote{The LO equation arises as the equation of motion for $\psi_{(2)}^\star$ in the NLO Lagrangian.} \be

 \ee where $\text{NLO Eq.}$ is given in \eqref{eq:NLOEq}.\\

-The final step in our derivation of the NLO Schr\"odinger equation involves identifying the normalised wave function as explained in Section~\ref{sec:inner-product}.
+The final step in our derivation of the NLO Schr\"odinger equation involves identifying the wave function with the standard inner product of nonrelativistic Quantum Mechanics as explained in Section~\ref{sec:inner-product}.
 Generalising the result~\eqref{eq:Psi2hat-2} to curved space is straightforward and produces the relation

 with

 This step can be implemented at the level of the NLO Lagrangian, which we discuss further in Appendix~\ref{sec:previous-matching}.